Irregular triads in 3-uniform hypergraphs: Removal in almost stable bipartite graphs

 \begin{definition} Suppose $\delta>0$ and $G=(U\cup W, E)$, $G'=(U\cup W, E')$ are bipartite graphs.
 Then $G$ and $G'$ are \emph{uniformly $(U,W,\delta)$-close} if for all $u\in U$, $|N_G(u)\Delta N_{G'}(u)|\leq \delta |W|$. \end{definition}

 Definition \ref{def:bipclose} is clearly stronger than the notion of $\delta$-closeness (recall $G$ and $G'$ on the same vertex set are $\delta$-close if $|E(G)\Delta E(G')|\leq \delta |V(G)|^2$).
 We will need this extra strength in our proof of Theorem \ref{thm:FOPfinite}.
-We can now state our removal lemma.
+We can now state our removal lemma, Theorem \ref{thm:stableremoval} below.
+Roughly speaking, Theorem \ref{thm:stableremoval} says that if one has a bipartite graph $G$ with few $d$-trees, then one can find a graph $G'$ which looks very similar to $G$ and which contains no $d$-trees.

 \begin{theorem} For all $d\geq 1$ and $0<\e<1/9$, there is $\delta_0(\e,d)$ such that for all $0<\delta<\delta_0$ there is $\rho=\rho(\e,d,\delta)>0$ and $N=N(\e, d,\rho)$ such that the following holds.